alextongue/alextongue.github.io/workbench/2020-tbd-motu-control.md

 <a href="https://motu.com/products/proaudio/ultralite-mk4">I got a new interface</a>!
 I've been using this for a couple months now, and it's been wonderful.

-There was a brief persistent issue where all of the input pad relays and output relays seem to have failed and I was getting a faint and noise-ridden signal from the headphone outputs... but taking the cover off and wiggling the auto-power-on jumper made it go away.
+There was a brief persistent issue where all of the input pad relays and output relays seem to have failed and I was getting a faint and noise-ridden signal from the headphone outputs... but taking the cover off and wiggling the auto power-on jumper made it go away.

 Here are some images of its innards:

 <figure>
     <img src="https://github.com/alextongue/alextongue.github.io/blob/master/workbench/resources/ultralite/inside.jpg?raw=true" width="1000">
-    <figcaption>Note the little header pin jumper on the right side.
-This bypasses the power button and allows for the device to power on and off by simply cutting power.</figcaption>
+    <figcaption>The little header jumper on the right side,  halfway from the top is the auto power-on jumper.
+This bypasses the power button and allows for the device to power on and off by simply cutting power.
+I actually love it when manufacturers put user-configurable parts inside their equipment.</figcaption>
 </figure>

 And a closer view of the heavily-advertised ESS Sabre DAC.
 There are several more underneath the daughterboard to the right.
 The one that is visible is the 8 channel ES9018 (<a href="http://www.esstech.com/index.php/en/products/sabre-digital-analog-converters/audiophile-dacs/classic-sabre-8-channel-dacs/es9018/">web datasheet</a>).